ahamed-nisha/ahamed-nisha/README.md

 I am an espresso-fueled software engineer based in NYC.
 I thrive on solving problems with code and love bringing ideas and designs to life, with a special passion for minimalism and creating clean, intuitive user interfaces.
 I strongly believe in the beauty of simplicity and that thoughtful design is key to delivering great digital experiences.

-When I’m not buried in a project, you’ll find me lost in a book (with The Good Earth by Pearl S. Buck as my all-time favorite!), exploring the outdoors on a hike, or capturing moments with my trusty Fuji camera.
+When I’m not buried in a project, you’ll find me lost in a book (The Good Earth by Pearl S. Buck is my all-time favorite!), exploring the outdoors on a hike, or capturing moments with my trusty Fuji camera.
 Whether it’s on a nature trail or on Visual Studio, I’m always looking for the next adventure.

 ## Connect  🔗